merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

+[Update (03/10/2025): The **original scope and structure of an inventory** is an important information to keep.
+For instance, the quantity used in a sub-process are often established with respect to the root product LCI scope.
+Moreover, new processes may be added under an existing process.
+Therefore, we added the following element in the structure of the wiki (see [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer), [Process computer Loubet](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/ps_dell_3620_computer_loubet) or [pd_livebox_6](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_livebox_6) for examples):
+* When importing an inventory, the LCI scope shoud be specified.
+* The root process of a root product is clearly indicated.
+* This LCI scope is added under the original process of the root product of the inventory.
+* The original tree path is computed and added under the original process of the root product of the inventory (link to rn_ file).
+* A link to the original root product and process nodes is added in each child process page.]

 [Update (05/09/2025): We added a python script to automatically build a **dependency tree**, with identification of alternative process nodes, starting from a chosen product or process node.
 See "3.
 Visualisation function" below.]

 [Update (20/08/2025): The dokuwiki format has been droped.
 The pages are now directly generated in markdown format in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.
 The pages can now also be directly modifed from the online wiki.]